davidarusso/starter-academic/content/publication/russo-competitive-2017/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Competitive growth experiments with a high-lipid Chlamydomonas reinhardtii mutant strain and its wild-type to predict industrial and ecological risks
+title: Competitive growth experiments with a high-lipid $\textit{Chlamydomonas reinhardtii}$ mutant strain and its wild-type to predict industrial and ecological risks
 subtitle: ''
 summary: ''